christianalfoni/impact/docs/03_API.md

 ## SuspensePromise

 An enhanced promise which allows React to consume it directly in components.
-It is just a normal `Promise` which has some additional properties.
+It is just an extended `Promise` which has some additional properties.

 ```ts
 import { Service, Disposable, SuspensePromise } from 'impact-app'